T20 World Cup: Pressure on for England against Australia after Scotland washout

 "The pitches so far [have suggested] this World Cup is not going to be the run-fest it was in the IPL.

-"Warner throttled back against Oman, made sure Australia got a score against Oman after they were struggling a bit.
+"Warner throttled back against Oman, made sure Australia got a score after they were struggling a bit.
 Stoinis then provided the fireworks at the end of the innings."

+"They are obviously well-travelled and play in all parts of the world now but if you asked an Australian what sort of pitch they would like, it would be a quick, bouncy pitch.

+"This Barbados pitch is a little uneven, a little two-paced and for the first 14 overs against Oman they were not sure.
+It was hard work."

-Watch England vs Australia at the T20 World Cup live on Sky Sports Cricket from 5.30pm on Saturday (6pm first ball).
+Watch England vs Australia at the T20 World Cup live on Sky Sports Cricket and Sky Sports Main Event from 5.30pm on Saturday (6pm first ball).

 Stream Sky Sports live with no contract on a Month or Day membership on NOW.
 Instant access to live action from the Premier League and EFL, plus darts, cricket, F1, tennis, golf and so much more.